Skip to main content

 ·4 mins

-A few months ago, I brought home a used Fortinet FortiGate 50E firewall from work that I had replaced with a Unifi firewall.
-I had previously been using Google’s Mesh WiFi system, and had wanted to replace it for quite some time.
+A few months ago, I brought home a used FortiGate 50E firewall from work that I had replaced with a Unifi firewall.
+At my house, I had previously been using Google’s Mesh WiFi system, and had wanted to replace it for quite some time.
 I had some experience with Fortinet’s user interface, but was curious about what other open source options existed out there.

 I looked at several options, and finally decided on OpenWRT, a simple, open source firewall firmware.
 It has support for my firewall, and was said to be easier than other firmware to load and configure.

-Following the installation instructions for my model, I set up a TFTP server on my laptop, then booted the firewall, interrupted the boot process, and forced it to pull the OpenWRT files from my laptop.
+Following the installation instructions for my model, I set up a TFTP server on my laptop, powered on the firewall, interrupted the boot process, and forced it to pull the OpenWRT files from my laptop.
 It booted successfully, and I got to work figuring out how to use it!

 One of my next challenges was to implement some kind of downtime for specific devices.
 I needed the TVs and computer to be blocked from accessing the internet after 9:00 PM each school night.
 This was a pretty simple set up with Google’s mesh system, but took more time to get working properly with OpenWRT.